ppatierno/proposals/122-dynamic-controller-quorum.md

 # Support for dynamic controller quorum

-This proposal is about adding the support for the Apache Kafka dynamic controller quorum within the Strimzi Clusert Operator, in order to support controllers scaling.
+This proposal is about adding the support for the Apache Kafka dynamic controller quorum within the Strimzi Clusert Operator, in order to support controllers scaling as well.
 The dynamic controller quorum was introduced since Kafka 3.9.0 via [KIP-853](https://cwiki.apache.org/confluence/display/KAFKA/KIP-853%3A+KRaft+Controller+Membership+Changes).

 ## Current situation